-If you cannot place your cursor in the table of contents, choose Tools > Options > OpenOffice.org Writer > Formatting Aids, and then select Enable in the Cursor in protected areas section.
+NoteIf you cannot place your cursor in the table of contents, chooseTools > Options > OpenOffice Writer > Formatting Aids, and then select Enable in the Cursor in protected areas section.

 You can customize an existing table of contents at any time.
 Right-click anywhere in it and choose Edit Index/Table from the pop-up menu.
-Chapter 12 (Creating Tables of Contents, Indexes and Bibliographies) of the Writer Guide describes in detail all the customizations you can choose.
+Chapter 12 (Creating Tables of Contents, Indexes, and Bibliographies) of the Writer Guide describes in detail all the customizations you can select.

-Creating indexes and bibliographies
+Creating Indexes and Bibliographies

-Indexes and bibliographies work in a similar way to tables of contents.
-Chapter 12 (Creating Tables of Contents, Indexes and Bibliographies) in the Writer Guide describes the process in detail.
+Indexes and bibliographies work similarly to tables of contents.
+Chapter 12 (Creating Tables of Contents, Indexes, and Bibliographies) in the Writer Guide describes the process in detail.

-In addition to alphabetical indexes, other types of indexes supplied with Writer include those for illustrations, tables, and objects, and you can even create a userdefined index.
+In addition to alphabetical indexes, other types of indexes supplied with Writer include those for illustrations, tables, and objects, and you can even create a user-defined index.
 For example, you might want an index containing only the scientific names of species mentioned in the text, and a separate index containing only the common names of species.
 Before creating some types of indexes, you first need to create index entries embedded in your Writer document.